dlblom/PromisesMiniChallenge/README.md

 - <a href="https://web.dev/promises/">JavaScript Promises: An Introduction</a>
 - <a href="https://www.sohamkamani.com/blog/2016/08/28/incremenal-tutorial-to-promises/">An Incremental Tutorial on Promises in Javascript</a>
 - <a href="https://exploringjs.com/es6/ch_promises.html">Promises for Asynchronous Programming</a>
+- <a href="https://dev.to/bhagatparwinder/promises-chaining-error-handling-operators-3ccb">Promises - Chaining, Error Handling & Operations</a>

 ### Technologies